 Quick bio:

 👋 I'm Dylan.
 I am an atmospheric scientist who specializes in trace gas emissions modeling.
-I am interested in a range of atmospheric pollutants, including greenhouse gases (GHGs) (e.g., carbon dioxide, methane, and other potent GHGs), ozone-depleting substances (e.g., methyl bromide, methyl chloride), and air pollution from fossil fuel activities (e.g., ozone, ethane, propane, alkanes, volatile organic compounds).Â
+I am interested in a range of atmospheric pollutants, including greenhouse gases (GHGs) (e.g., carbon dioxide, methane, and other potent GHGs), ozone-depleting substances (e.g., methyl bromide, methyl chloride), and air pollution from fossil fuel activities (e.g., ozone, ethane, propane, alkanes, volatile organic compounds).

-I am currently a Ph.D.
-Candidate at Johns Hopkins University in the Department of Environmental Health and Engineering.
-I work with Prof. Scot Miller in the JHU Greenhouse Gas Lab.Â
+I am currently a Post-Doctoral Research Associate at the Cooperative Institute for Research in Environmental Sciences (CIRES) at the University of Colorado Boulder.
+I recently completed my Ph.D. at Johns Hopkins University in the Department of Environmental Health and Engineering, working with Prof. Scot Miller in the JHU Greenhouse Gas Lab.

-In my work, I use atmospheric measurements of greenhouse gases and air pollutants, along with atmospheric models and inverse models, to better understand surface emissions of planet-warming and/or stratospheric ozone-depleting gases.
-I study both natural (biogenic) and human-caused (anthropogenic) emissions sources with the goal of holistically understanding changes and variations in Earth's atmospheric composition.Â
+In my work, I use atmospheric measurements of greenhouse gases and air pollutants, along with atmospheric models, inverse models, and process/physics-based models to better understand surface emissions of planet-warming and/or stratospheric ozone-depleting gases.
+I study both natural (biogenic) and human-caused (anthropogenic) emissions sources with the goal of holistically understanding changes and variations in Earth's atmospheric composition.

 You can read more about my research here.